National unity government: Hungary

-Republic of Ireland
+Ireland

 A national unity government, following the failure of government formation after the 2020 general election, was suggested to deal with the COVID-19 pandemic.
-Instead, a Fianna Fáil–Fine Gael–Green coalition was formed, creating the 32nd Government of Ireland.
+Instead, a Fianna Fáil–Fine Gael–Green coalition was formed, creating the 32nd government of Ireland.

 Israel

 Israel has had several national unity governments, in which major rival parties formed a ruling coalition.
 Such coalitions were formed in the days leading up to the Six-Day War in 1967, in the late 1980s and amidst the COVID-19 pandemic in 2020.
-The 36th government, formed in 2021, is a national unity government that has been frequently described as the most diverse government in Israeli history, consisting of right-wing, centrist, left-wing and one Arab Islamist political party.
+The 36th government, formed in 2021, was a national unity government that has been frequently described as the most diverse governments in Israeli history, consisting of right-wing, centrist, left-wing and one Arab Islamist political party.
+Following the October 7 attack by Hamas, the National Unity party became part of an Israeli war cabinet, joining the 37th government.
+The National Unity party left the war cabinet in June 2024, leading to the cabinet's dissolution.

 Italy

 In the republican era, the first two cabinets, led by Alcide De Gasperi, were supported by all three of the following parties, the pro-American Christian Democrats and the pro-Soviet Italian Communist Party and Italian Socialist Party.

 Afterwards, the first government generally recognised as a national unity government was the third Andreotti Cabinet, also known as non-no confidence vote government, as the Italian Communist Party decided to not take part at the confidence vote.
 The communists voted in favour of the motion of confidence for the following cabinet, still led by Giulio Andreotti.

 During the Eurozone crisis, the two main parties, The People of Freedom and the Democratic Party, along with other minor political forces, supported the Monti cabinet, and eventually, after the 2013 general election, formed a grand coalition in support of the Letta Cabinet, which, however, was opposed by a new major political force in parliament, the anti-establishment Five Star Movement.

 The Draghi Cabinet, formed during the COVID-19 pandemic and resulting economic crisis, has been described as a national unity government.
 It comprises a mixture of independent experts as well as politicians from most of Italy's political parties: the Five Star Movement, Democratic Party, League, Forza Italia, Italia Viva, and Free and Equal.

 The following is a list of national unity or grand coalition governments: